HisQu/buildben/README.md

 cd <my_project_name> # Change directory to project root
 ```
 You will be prompted by direnv to allow the venv to activate.
 Say **yes**.

-### Include .direnv in vscode:
-1. Copy the path to the path to the python executable (sth like: `<my_project_name>/.direnv/python-3.12.3`).
-2. Open the vscode commands palette (Ctrl+Shift+P), search & select "Python: Select Interpreter".
-3. Select "Search on workspace level".
-4. "Enter interpreter path" & paste the path.